Dodgeman1986/LocationApp/README.md

-# WinSpeleoSite
+# SpeleoSite
-A Windows phone app to save to locations of any cave or mine entrances found when walking
+An Android app to save to locations of any speleo sites found when walking